Xavier Villaurrutia Award

 The Xavier Villaurrutia Award (Premio Xavier Villaurrutia) is a prestigious literary prize given in Mexico, to a Latin American writer published in Mexico.
 Founded in 1955, it was named in memory of Xavier Villaurrutia.

+Its jury is composed of previously awarded writers.
+Sometimes, it is not awarded for a specific work, but for an individual's body of work.

-Multiple awards have been given in some years.
-No award was made in 1968, when it was suspended in recognition of the imprisonment of José Revueltas who had won the award in 1967.
+Multiple awards have been given in some years, specially between 1972 and 1992.
+No award was made in 1968, when it was suspended in protest for the imprisonment of José Revueltas, who had won the award in 1967.
+It wasn't given in 1969 since Elena Poniatowska rejected the award in protest for the 1968 Tlatelolco massacre.